imgios/random-word/README.md

 # 🎲 Random Word API

 Random-word is a basic API that provides a word generated randomly with letters, numbers and special chars.
 I did it to learn Python and Flask.

+Feel free to open an issue if you want to report an error or give me some advice, you're welcome!

 ## Getting Started